Fashion Design Courses

-The Professional Fashion Design Program equips students with the skills required for a career in fashion design, including pattern making, grading and constructing garments to an advanced level.
+The Professional Fashion Design Program equips students with all the skills required for a career in fashion design.
+Our Sydney students will master various textile skills including pattern making for unique designs, grading and constructing garments to an advanced level.

-The Professional Fashion Design Program includes an emphasis on business principles for small businesses and has units on fabric, design elements, marketing, merchandising and the social context of fashion, providing students with a commercially oriented skill set.
-This fashion design vocational course in Sydney enables graduates to have versatile skills that will enable them to seek employment in a variety of fashion sectors or start a label or dressmaking business of their own.
+The Professional Fashion Design Program also arms students with a strong business knowledge, with emphasis on business principles for small businesses and includes units on fabric, design elements, marketing, merchandising and the social context of fashion, providing students with all the skills needed to thrive in a commercial environment.

-On completion of this program, students will have attained the knowledge and skills required to enter the fashion design industry as assistant designers, pattern makers and illustrators, working freelance or with retailers and manufacturers.
-The business program is also designed to assist students wishing to start their own label or business from home.
+On completion of this program, students will have attained the knowledge and skills required to enter the fashion design industry as designers, pattern makers, dressmakers and illustrators, working freelance or with retailers and manufacturers. in2Mode focuses on hands- on skills and practical knowledge to launch students into any aspect of the textile industry, making them strong allrounders in any business endeavours, including business subjects designed to assist students wishing to start their own label.

 2 years full-time study.